AGDDoS/AGDDoS/CONTRIBUTING.md

 I'm really glad you're reading this, because we need volunteer developers to help this project come to fruition.

-If you haven't already, come find us in QQ <https://qm.qq.com/cgi-bin/qm/qr?k=n8KSQaA3IWntu4NX5T2UN54KM4ynbr3g&jump_from=webapi>.
+If you haven't already, come find us in [QQ] .
 We want you working on things you're excited about.

 ## Submitting changes